cobratbq/otrr/README.md

 ## Warning

-- crate `dsa` disclaimer states that there has not been thorough verification: functionality only
+- crate `dsa`: disclaimer states it is not thoroughly verified

 ## Architecture

-- OTRv3 only (OTRv2 and earlier not supported)
+- OTRv3 only (OTRv2 and earlier are not supported)
 - Structured for security:
   - security-sensitive primitives in separate module
   - strictly separated states resulting in strictly separated secrets